The Incredible Hulk: The Pantheon Saga: Development and release

 The Incredible Hulk: The Pantheon Saga was developed by British company Attention to Detail and published by Eidos Interactive.
 The plot is based on the Pantheon storyline by Marvel Comics.
 Development was directed by Chris Gibbs and Fred Gill.
 The graphics were created on Silicon Graphics workstations by John Dunn, David West, Vincent Shaw-Morton, and Richard Priest; West created and animated the models for the Hulk, Trauma, and Atalanta, while Dunn created Lazarus, and Shaw-Morton created Hector.
 Lyndon Sharp and Andrew Wright served as the lead programmers, with Wright creating the game's graphics engine.
 The music was composed by Des Tong and features Mike Hehir on guitar and vocals by Chris Warne.
 The voice acting was provided by Ian Wilson and producer Brian Schorr.

+Attention to Detail cited Doom as an influence in the game's presentation.
+The robotic nature of the Hulk's enemies was influenced by a proviso from Marvel forbidding the Hulk from killing anyone.
 The game was unveiled at E3 1996, with a release set for the first quarter of 1997.
 It was released for the PlayStation and Sega Saturn on April 10, 1997.
 A PC version was advertised, but not released.